 - separate STL files for all parts

-- one JSON file with the full configuration
+- a JSON file with the full configuration

-Before downloading, an export dialog shows a preview of all parts.
-Technically a developer feature I kept in — but it is satisfying to look at, and you immediately see whether all the configured options actually ended up on the parts.
+Before downloading, the export step shows an interactive 3D preview of the parts.
+You can rotate the part and look at it from all sides, not just stare at a still image.
+Originally a developer feature I left in — but it is nice to look at, and you immediately see whether all the configured options actually ended up on the parts.

 Two newer features that mattered to me personally: First, there is now a recovery key.
 If a part needs reprinting — wear, a small change, just needing it again — you can load the complete configuration back directly without re-measuring everything.
 Second, configurations can now be submitted for the community.
-If you have window measurements that might be useful to others, you can submit them directly from within the app.
+If you have a window measurement that might be useful to others, you can submit it directly from within the app.

 Technically it is half web app, half CAD tool